BrandonXue/little-maze/README.md

 The maze will have no loops or islands.
 This allows the bot to use the left-hand rule, leaving a path (without side dead-ends) from the start to the exit.

 ## Contributors
-Brandon Xue, Ernesto Hooghkirk, Ryan Martinez, Tuan Lai
+Brandon Xue, Ernesto Hooghkirk, Ryan Martinez